qctrl/open-controls/README.md

 To build locally:

 1. Ensure you have used one of the install options above.
-1. Ensure you have the environment variable APITOKEN set to a valid token.
 1. Execute the make file from the docs directory:

     If using Poetry: